Modern synthesis (20th century): Ford's ecological genetics, 1940

 E. B. Ford was an experimental naturalist who wanted to test natural selection in nature, virtually inventing the field of ecological genetics.
 His work on natural selection in wild populations of butterflies and moths was the first to show that predictions made by R. A. Fisher were correct.
 In 1940, he was the first to describe and define genetic polymorphism, and to predict that human blood group polymorphisms might be maintained in the population by providing some protection against disease.
 His 1949 book Mendelism and Evolution helped to persuade Dobzhansky to change the emphasis in the third edition of his famous textbook Genetics and the Origin of Species from drift to selection.

 Schmalhausen's stabilizing selection, 1941

 Ivan Schmalhausen developed the theory of stabilizing selection, the idea that selection can preserve a trait at some value, publishing a paper in Russian titled "Stabilizing selection and its place among factors of evolution" in 1941 and a monograph Factors of Evolution: The Theory of Stabilizing Selection in 1945.
-He developed it from J. M. Baldwin's 1902 concept that changes induced by the environment will ultimately be replaced by hereditary changes (including the Baldwin effect on behaviour), following that theory's implications to their Darwinian conclusion, and bringing him into conflict with Lysenkoism.
+He developed it from J. M. Baldwin's 1902 concept that adaptive changes induced by an organism's agency or environment may ultimately be replaced by hereditary changes (including the Baldwin effect of behaviour), following that theory's implications to their Darwinian conclusion, and bringing him into conflict with Lysenkoism.
 Schmalhausen observed that stabilizing selection would remove most variations from the norm, most mutations being harmful.
 Dobzhansky called the work "an important missing link in the modern view of evolution".